kovarus/os-sample-python-flask/README.md

 # Flask Sample Application

 *Giving credit where credit is due, this project has been forked from [https://github.com/OpenShiftDemos/os-sample-python]().
-You can fin other fantastic OpenShift demo projects at [https://github.com/OpenShiftDemos]().*
+You can find other fantastic OpenShift demo projects at [https://github.com/OpenShiftDemos]().*

 This repository provides a sample Python web application implemented using the Flask web framework and hosted using ``gunicorn``.
 It is intended to be used to demonstrate deployment of Python web applications to OpenShift 3.